Stocks rise broadly on gains from retailers including Macy's

 “The Fed’s got to be really aggressive here and job number one is to stuff the inflation genie back in the bottle and I don’t believe the market has fully priced that in,” Orlando said.

 Technology stocks also did much of the heavy lifting.
-TurboTax maker Intuit jumped 6.2%.
+TurboTax maker Intuit rose 4.1%.
 Companies in the sector, with their lofty stock values, tend to push the market harder up or down.

 Veiga reported from Los Angeles.